 - Glandular fossa

-- In the case of insemination stallions, a swab of pre-secretions or semen
+- For insemination stallions a swab of pre-secretion or semen